 I found this Imaginary City on the top ten best selling books shelf.
-Up, up, up against the clouds this book was placed on the super top part of the shelf, emphasize on the word super, and being a not so tall girl, I did tiptoe to reach it.
+Up, up, up against the ceiling this book was placed on the super top part of the shelf, emphasize on the word super, I did tiptoe to reach it.

 At a glance the cover is quite attractive for a person who lives under the ‘less is more‘ dogma; simple and neat.
 A picture of two old rattan chairs paired with an old wooden table, and a big scoop of strawberry ice cream on the table — served in a stainless steel bowl.
 (Fun fact: that’s Ragusa ice cream shop!)

-Long story short, me being the super impulsive and unreasonable finally bought the book simply because I really, reaally love the cover.
+Long story short, being impulsive and unreasonable, I finally bought the book simply because I really, reaally love the cover.

 As I read the first page, I thought this would be somewhat like other basic romantic books.
 You know, lame, boring, full of lust and undeniably predictable.
 But boy oh boy I was too quick to judge.
 Haha.
 It leaves me speechless with a bunch of emotions I don’t understand where did they come from.

-I feel like this Rain Chudori’s book is 95% based on her true complicated yet romantic life story; between a city and a man she has known for years.
+I feel like this book is 95% based on the writer’s true complicated yet romantic life story; between a city and a man she has known for years.